 This scenario is common in a Kubernetes environment that uses the Horizontal Pod Autoscaler (HPA) to accommodate scaling demands.
 The HPA creates and destroys containers according to momentary demands.
 Each time a container is created, an IP address is assigned dynamically.
 There are even situations where port numbers will be assigned dynamically too.
 Such are the impacts of ephemeral computing.

 As a result, this principle that a microservice is ephemeral has two basic implications.
 The first is that developers need to create microservices that are good citizens in the application domain.
 This means implementing graceful startup and shutdown behavior within the microservice.

 The second implication is that when programming their microservices, developers rely on runtime configuration settings to define external dependencies.
 This hand-off to an external configuration differs greatly from creating a monolithic application, where most dependencies are known at design time and are baked into the code.
-In microservice development, they're not.
+In microservice development, they are not.
 Instead, developers rely upon dynamic configuration to establish dependencies that are both internal and external to the microservice.

-As strange as it might sound, coding to an ephemeral environment requires developers to accept that there are "known unknowns" that will be apparent at runtime.
+As strange as it might sound, coding to an ephemeral environment requires developers to accept that there are known unknowns that will be apparent at runtime.
 Hence, the need to program accordingly.